UgnilJoZ/geolog/doc/API.md

 and a GNSS precision float in meters.

 ## Tracks
-A track is a collection of points.
+A track is a named collection of points.
 It is defined by a timespan, a user and a device reference.
 It may cache its shape.

 ## Permission model
 Each track is owned by a user.
 Other users may be allowed to see it.

+## Authentication
+The `Authorization` header follows the form `Token abccdeff`, where `abccdeff` is the hex representation of a record ID in the `devices` table.

 ## Endpoints
 ### `POST /v1/points`